Rodeo Personnel

 These events change each year, so check back here!

-open sky drone light show
+drone show

 Open Sky is a national drone light show company with decades of experience in event entertainment.
 Producing breathtaking drone light shows that bring brands, events, and venues to life.